 There's no need for a negative Covid-19 PCR test result as there was initially.
-All passengers must fill out a Health Pass before travel.
+All passengers must fill out a Health Pass within 72 hours of travel.
 The website gives a QR code that you should show on arrival.

-Tourists traveling to Costa Rica must have valid travel insurance, which covers potential quarantine accommodation up to $2,000 and medical expenses of at least $50,000 related to Covid-19.
+Anyone not fully vaccinated must have insurance which covers potential quarantine accommodation up to $2,000 and medical expenses of at least $50,000 related to Covid-19.
 This must be accompanied by a certificate in English or Spanish, giving the policyholder's name, the dates of coverage and guarantees as stipulated above.

 Residents and Costa Rican nationals may be subject to self-isolation on arrival.

 The land borders, which had been closed to nonresidents, reopened April 5 to visitors not needing a visa.
 The previous 14-day quarantine for those entering via land has also been abolished as of April 5.